pact-foundation/pact-ruby/README.md

 #### Create a Consumer Driven Contract (pact file) using the spec for your client class

+##### 1. Start with you model

-Imagine a model class that looks something like this
+Imagine a model class that looks something like this.
+The attributes for a SomethingModel live on a remote server, and will need to be retrieved by an HTTP call.

 ```ruby
 class SomethingModel